The Cars In The Fast And The Furious: Tokyo Drift

 neelas mazda rx8

-Neela’s RX-8 didn’t make many appearances in the movie, but one of the main scenes it was involved in was something of a die-hard tuner’s wet dream (sorry, but it’s true!)
+Neela’s RX-8 didn’t make many appearances in the movie, but one of the main scenes it was involved in was something of a die-hard tuner’s dream.

 As the stunning Neela confidently and calmly drifts her way up the touge, expressing her love for drifting while, in perfect tandem with her street crew, she explains her history with the mountain to Sean.